icebox827/oop-CR-training/README.md

 ### 3- Run the project

+- cd into the directory and checkout `feature/addBasicUI` branch then,
-- Run `ruby bin/main.rb` to start the bot.
+- Run `ruby main.rb` to start the bot.
-- Open the link to the bot that you've got from the Botfather.
+- Then chose from the list of options displayed.

 ## Built With